An Introduction to Publishing With Cureus

 You can oversee your article’s peer review from the My Documents tab of your dashboard.
-Monitor peer review progress with up-to-the-minute statistics, remind invited reviewers or invite new ones and view reviewer comments as they are submitted.
+Monitor peer review progress with up-to-the-minute statistics, remind invited reviewers or invite new reviewers and view peer review comments as they are submitted.

 - Original articles: 30 references

 - Technical reports: 20 references

 - Case reports: 20 references

 - Editorials: 5 references